rumkin/urpc/readme.md

 </script>
 ```

-Single-file ESM and CommonJS versions are also distributing within a
+Single-file ESM and CommonJS versions are also distributed with a
 build.

 ### Usage